billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 We love our neighbors as ourselves for the greater glory of God.

 Even the most noble action will be a source of hindrence and disturbance if done for any other intention.
-If we nurse the sick, heal the wounded, feed the hungry, clothe the naked, it must be done for the greater glory of God.
+If we nurse the sick, heal the wounded, feed the hungry, clothe the naked, it must be done for the greater glory of God it will lead to frustration.

+But anything we do for the greater glory of God will most assuredly achieve its aim and hit its target.
+If our intention in everything we do is to glorify God, we have already succe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjU5NDExNDMsMTI4MTI0ODExNV19
+eyJoaXN0b3J5IjpbLTE4OTA1MzQ4NDIsMTI4MTI0ODExNV19
 -->